Pay, escrow, cap a budget, move an asset, join a group payment, or trigger a conditional payout.

 PoW-native risk UX

 Checkout and exchange flows that show inclusion, confirmation confidence, and risk level as separate states.
-That is payment-path work, not proof that merchant payments are the main adoption vector.
+This is payment-path work.
+Merchant adoption needs its own evidence.

 Education and proof tools